Unintellectual/Portfolio/README.md

 Contributions to this project are welcome.
 If you find a bug or have a suggestion for improvement, please open an issue or submit a pull request.

-## License

-This project is licensed under the Mozilla Public License 2.
-See the `LICENSE` file for details.